nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/b95b2b5b-3094-48af-b140-6dcc5b223415)

-### #5 Work Experience Issue
+### #5 Work Experience Factors

-- **Years At Company**: This indicates that employees who stay with the company generally have more tenure compared to those who leave.
+- **Years At Company**: Employees who stay with the company generally have more tenure compared to those who leave.
 Specifically, 50% of employees who have left have been with the company for 3 years or less, while 50% of employees who remain have been with the company for 6 years or less.
 The higher median tenure for employees who stay suggests that longer company tenure is associated with lower attrition rates, implying that employees with more years at the company are more likely to stay.

 ![image](https://github.com/user-attachments/assets/d92a4575-4257-45a0-8066-b451c77dd1ed)